cofonseca/WebListener/README.md

 ***RequestURL*** is the URL that the router will respond to.
 For example, to create a route for /index, enter '/index'.

-***ServePage*** is the full path to the file that will be served when a request for the RequestURL is made.
+***RedirectURL*** is the full path to the file that will be served when a request for the RequestURL is made.
 If the filepath is the same as the RequestURL, this can be left blank or excluded.

 ***ScriptBlock*** allows you to run PowerShell code when a URL is requested.
 If you don't want to run anything, leave this blank, or exclude it.